Comoros: Independence (1975)

 The next 30 years were a period of political turmoil.
 On 3 August 1975, less than one month after independence, president Ahmed Abdallah was removed from office in an armed coup and replaced with United National Front of the Comoros (FNUK) member Said Mohamed Jaffar.
-Months later, in January 1976, Jaffar was ousted in favour of his Minister of Defence Ali Soilih.
+Months later, in January 1976, Jaffar was ousted in favour of his Minister of Defence Ali Soilihi.

 The population of Mayotte voted against independence from France in three referendums during this period.
 The first, held on all the islands on 22 December 1974, won 63.8% support for maintaining ties with France on Mayotte; the second, held in February 1976, confirmed that vote with an overwhelming 99.4%, while the third, in April 1976, confirmed that the people of Mayotte wished to remain a French territory.
-The three remaining islands, ruled by President Soilih, instituted a number of socialist and isolationist policies that soon strained relations with France.
-On 13 May 1978, Bob Denard, once again commissioned by the French intelligence service (SDECE), returned to overthrow President Soilih and reinstate Abdallah with the support of the French, Rhodesian and South African governments.
-Ali Soilih was captured and executed a few weeks later.
+The three remaining islands, ruled by President Soilihi, instituted a number of socialist and isolationist policies that soon strained relations with France.
+On 13 May 1978, Bob Denard, once again commissioned by the French intelligence service (SDECE), returned to overthrow President Soilihi and reinstate Abdallah with the support of the French, Rhodesian and South African governments.
+Ali Soilihi was captured and executed a few weeks later.

-In contrast to Soilih, Abdallah's presidency was marked by authoritarian rule and increased adherence to traditional Islam and the country was renamed the Federal Islamic Republic of the Comoros (République Fédérale Islamique des Comores; جمهورية القمر الإتحادية الإسلامية).
-Bob Denard served as Abdallah Abderamane's first advisor; nicknamed the "Viceroy of the Comoros," he was sometimes considered the real strongman of the regime.
-Very close to South Africa, which financed his "presidential guard," he allowed Paris to circumvent the international embargo on the apartheid regime via Moroni.
+In contrast to Soilihi, Abdallah's presidency was marked by authoritarian rule and increased adherence to traditional Islam and the country was renamed the Federal Islamic Republic of the Comoros (République Fédérale Islamique des Comores; جمهورية القمر الإتحادية الإسلامية).
+Bob Denard served as Abdallah's first advisor; nicknamed the "Viceroy of the Comoros", he was considered the real strongman of the regime.
+Very close to South Africa, which financed his "presidential guard", he allowed Paris to circumvent the international embargo on the apartheid regime via Moroni.
 He also set up from the archipelago a permanent mercenary corps, called upon to intervene at the request of Paris or Pretoria in conflicts in Africa.
 Abdallah continued as president until 1989 when, fearing a probable coup, he signed a decree ordering the Presidential Guard, led by Bob Denard, to disarm the armed forces.
 Shortly after the signing of the decree, Abdallah was allegedly shot dead in his office by a disgruntled military officer, though later sources claim an antitank missile was launched into his bedroom and killed him.
 Although Denard was also injured, it is suspected that Abdallah's killer was a soldier under his command.